 Google has a business continuity plan for its data centers and production operations.
 This plan accounts for major disasters such as earthquakes and public health crises, and it assumes people and services may be unavailable for up to 30 days.
 This plan is designed to enable continued delivery of our services to our customers.

 Google’s services are designed for millions of users.
 We run multiple different performance tests, including load testing our applications under high load over a long period, to observe effects on factors, such as memory use and response time.
 Google also performs stress testing to examine system performance in unusual situations, including system functional testing while under unusually heavy loads, heavy repetition of certain actions or inputs, or input of large numerical values and large, complex queries to a database system.

 If you need to recover email messages or data stored in Google Drive, Google offers specific archiving products that complement G Suite, G Suite for Government, and G Suite for Education.
 For other data recovery solutions, be sure to consult the G Suite Marketplace, where one of our partners may have a solution that meets your needs.

-We provide tools to make it easy tools to make it easy for you to take your data with you, if you choose to stop using our services altogether, without penalty or additional cost imposed by Google.
+We provide tools to make it easy tools to make it easy for you to take your data with you without penalty or additional cost imposed by Google.
 Administrators can export customer data in standard formats at any time during the term of the agreement.
 Google doesn't charge a fee for exporting data from G Suite.
 Google Cloud Platform customers can extract their data using industry standard tools, for which there may be charges.